rixx/thread-scheduler/README.md

 }
 ```

-The file will later be edited by Thread Scheduler – **please keep a backup copy**.
+The file will later be edited by Thread Scheduler to add sent timestamps and tweet IDs.

 ## Usage